 Step 3: Prepare the Ground and Set the Posts

-• Dig Post Holes: Use a post hole digger to dig four holes where the corners of the pergola will be.
-Each hole should be about 2-3 feet deep.
+- Dig Post Holes: Using a post hole digger dig four holes where the perpendicular corners of the pergola are to stand.
+These holes should be 2-3 feet deep.

 Step 4: Install the Beams and Rafters